Table of Contents

 You can now assign the #table-of-content

-tag to a post or a page, and the table of contents will only be visible to that post or page.
+tag to a post or a page, and the table of contents will only be visible on that specific post or page.

 Note for fixed header

-If you are using fixed header, add the following CSS code into the Ghost admin Code Injection Site Header.
+If you are using a fixed header, add the following CSS code in the Ghost admin Code Injection Site Header.

 <style>